Tuvalu: Impact of climate change

 The major concerns about climate change has led to the launching and development of the National Adaptation Programme of Action (NAPA).
 These adaptation measures are needed to decrease the amount and volume of the negative effects from climate change.
 NAPA has selected seven adaptation projects with all different themes.
 These are: coastal, agricultural, water, health, fisheries (two different projects) and disaster.
-For example, a 'target' of one of these projects, like the project 'coastal', is 'increasing resilience of coastal areas and settlement to climate change'.
-And for the project 'water' it is 'adaptation to frequent water shortages through increasing household water capacity, water collection accessories, and water conservation techniques'.
+For example, a "target" of one of these projects, like the project "coastal", is "increasing resilience of coastal areas and settlement to climate change".
+And for the project "water" it is "adaptation to frequent water shortages through increasing household water capacity, water collection accessories, and water conservation techniques".

+The Tuvalu Coastal Adaptation Project (TCAP) was launched in 2017 for the purpose on enhancing the resilience of the islands of Tuvalu to meet the challenges resulting from higher sea levels.
+Tuvalu was the first country in the Pacific to access climate finance from Green Climate Fund, with the support of the UNDP.
+In December 2022, work on the Funafuti reclamation project commenced.
+The project is to dredge sand from the lagoon to construct a platform on Funafuti that is 780 m meters long and 100 m meters wide, giving a total area of approximately 7.8 ha.
+(19.27 acres), which is designed to remain above sea level rise and the reach of storm waves beyond the year 2100.
+The Australian Department of Foreign Affairs and Trade (DFAT) also provided funding for the TCAP.
+Further projects that are part of TCAP are capital works on the outer islands of Nanumea and Nanumaga aimed at reducing exposure to coastal damage resulting from storms.